FlowFactorNV/devops-automation-scripts/gitlab/terraform-pipeline/README.md

 ## Pipeline CI/CD secrets

+Set these variables to protected, masked, hidden and expanded in your CI/CD variables config.

 | Name                    | Value                                                                                    |
 |-------------------------|------------------------------------------------------------------------------------------|
 | `DEV_GCLOUD_SA_KEY_B64` | Service account key for the development environment.                                     |